 - Retailers, including Home Depot and Sony, have scaled back or eliminated product reward redemption programs

-Personal finance experts advise prospective credit card shoppers to evaluate their overall purchasing patterns before making decisions about reward credit cards.
+Personal finance experts advise prospective credit card shoppers to evaluate their overall purchasing patterns before making decisions about rewards credit cards.
 For many cardholders, funneling most transactions through a single credit card with a cash back rebate program still offers the best value.